Problem Statement:

 Operations: How to use and maintain the MCP process

-In order to extend the MCP process, create a separate module called mcp under your project directory and add the following dependencies as shown below:
+In order to extend the MCP process, create a separate module called MCP under your project directory and add the following dependencies as shown below:

 Add the following code into all module pom.xml to embed this new module